junxit/us-congress-bills-110/metadata.md

 - 2008-07-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S7079)
 - 2008-07-22 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7079)
 - 2008-07-22 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7079)
+- 2008-07-23 — Message on Senate action sent to the House.
+- 2008-07-23 — Received in the House.
+- 2008-07-23 — Referred to the House Committee on the Judiciary.